Calebux/cairo-bootcamp-2023/README.md

 # Introduction to Cairo

-This repo introduces `Cairo - CPU-AIR-o` and all the basics you need to get started writing Cairo programs and eventually Starknet contracts
+This repo introduces `Cairo - CPU-AIR-o` and all the basics you need to get started writing Cairo programs

 To run, try out the following commands: